luismiguelcasadodiaz/inception/learnings/Docker_learnings.md

 To remove:
   - all stopped containers
   - all networks not used by at least one container
-  - all images without at least one container associated to them
+  - all images without at least one container associated with them
   - all build cache

-we can use ...
+We can use ...

 ```bash
 docker system prune -a